Hugecalf-Studios/unity-lessons/lessons/editor/menu-item.md

 ```

 ### BONUS!
-If you want the setting to persist between Unity editor close and reopens (which the above example will not) you can simply modify the above example to use EditorPrefs as shown below.
-Changing the IsSettingEnabled field to a property is the only change.
+If you want the setting to persist between Unity editor sessions (which the above example will not) you can simply modify the above example to use EditorPrefs as shown below.
+The only modification changing IsSettingEnabled to a property which implements EditorPrefs.

 ```
 private const string SettingPrefKey = "Setting";